firebase-studio/community-templates/fastapi/.idx/airules.md

 ## 2. Project Context

 This project provides a template for creating a new FastAPI application.
-The focus is on providing a solid foundation for building RESTful APIs, particularly for serving AI and machine learning models.
+The focus is on providing a solid foundation for building RESTful APIs.
 The target audience is developers looking to quickly bootstrap a new FastAPI project.

 ## 3. Coding Standards & Best Practices for FastAPI